SreeramVipparla/Motivational_Meme_Generator/Readme.md

 ## Python Meme Generator

-This is the second project of the Udacity nanodegree python course.
-This project is about generating memes.
-This project consists the building of a Meme Generator()a multimedia application to dynamically generate memes, including an image with an overlaid quote)
+The project is about generating  dynamic memes, including an image with an overlaid quote .
+This project consists the building of a Meme Generator(a multimedia application to dynamically generate memes).
+The project involves the building of a service that demonstrates an understanding of both web and data problems.
+The first step is to import quote data from many different data types (PDF, DOCX, CSV, TXT).
+Then, understanding the Strategy Object design pattern to write clean, modular code to handle these different file types.
+Lastly, images should be resized and  should overlay the quotes onto the resized graphics and make the service available for others to use as a command line utility and as a deployable web service.

 ## Data Sets
 1. _data:It has 3 subfolders that are filled with photos ,quotes.